Holiday Stress: A Survival Guide

 Whether it’s getting up a little early to sip tea and read your Bible or doing some yoga after the kiddos are in bed or stealing into Starbucks for a peppermint mocha all on your own—take some time for yourself this season.

 Sometimes I get so wrapped up in creating the “perfect Christmas” for everyone else I forget to actually slow down and enjoy it myself.
 Purposefully create little moments each day that light you up, that bring your joy–no matter how small.
+This isn’t selfish, it’s essential.

 So take a breath, take a beat, take a bubble bath, and find your peace on earth.
+Part of this is making sure your calendar has some breathing room in it like we did in Step 3.

 “There’s a reason for the season” is rather corny, but it’s true.
 Don’t lose sight of what Christmas is all about—God became a tiny baby, humbled Himself completely, because He wanted you.

-Keep those values in perspective—help a family in need, cuddle your kids, drink a nice bottle of wine with a friend, watch It’s A Wonderful Life!
+Keep those values in perspective—help a family in need, cuddle your kids, drink a nice bottle of wine with a friend, and watch It’s A Wonderful Life!

 GRAB YOUR FULL VIBRANT CHRISTMAS PLANNER!